burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 [&](int arg1){}
 ```

-Next, a notation exists to capture all non-static vars by value or reference and specify something for other variables.
+Next, a notation exists to capture all non-static variables by value or reference and specify something for other variables.
 Example:
 * Capturing **all** non-static vars by reference
 * Capture **Param2** by value